Nature and Other Relationships

 For another work in the exhibition, Every text from Joy that includes an emoji (Jun 18, 2016), I keep the proportions of my friend’s original text the same, but substitute blank paper in place of words, drawing only the thirty red hearts that conclude her message.
 The drawing uses the language of minimalism, yet one steeped in intimacy.
 It becomes literally heart-centered, a meditation on the small and large gestures that build a friendship.

-Included in the exhibition are six crystal ball drawings, part of a larger series.
+Six crystal ball drawings, part of a larger series, are included in the exhibition.
 Choosing the crystal ball as a symbol implies a search for meaning, seeking insight into an uncertain future.
-But it also investigates the present.
-Drawing the same object over and over again asks the question: How can I pay attention?
+It also investigates the present.
+Drawing the same object over and over again asks the question: Am I paying attention?
 In my studio practice, I interspersed my repeated drawing of the crystal ball emoji among other projects.
-Each time I sat down at my drawing desk to begin a new crystal ball drawing, I was surprised how excited I was.
-It was not an exercise in tedium, but one of discovery.
+Each time I sat at my desk to begin a new crystal ball drawing, I was surprised how excited I was.
+It was not an exercise in tedium; it was one of discovery.

 Looking closely is its own reward.
-Our phones are magical, miraculous—but also illusory.
-When absorbing information from my phone, I find it doesn’t settle in my body.
-It is fun but fleeting.
-In taking up a pencil, I found my way into a world that is beautiful, nuanced, aspiring, absorbing.
-The information lands.
+Our phones are magical, miraculous—and, accordingly, illusory.
+When absorbing information from my phone, I find it doesn’t settle in my body; it does not become an experience.
+Just a stone skipping across the surface.
+Yet these cursory, repeated touchpoints shape us—shape our physical posture, our interactions with others, the structure of our attention.
+While glances at our phones may be fun and fleeting, the effects are considerable and durable.
+In taking up a pencil, I take my own action.
+I found my way into a world that is nuanced and absorbing.
+The information is incorporated; it becomes corporeal.
+The experience lands.